open-ephys/onix-docs/source/API Reference/liboni/onidriver.rst

 .. enum:: oni_write_stream_t

-    Represent the available data streams from computer to device
+    Represent the available data streams from the host to the device

     .. macro:: ONI_WRITE_STREAM_DATA

         (``0``)
-        High-speed data stream from computer
+        High-speed data stream from host

 .. type:: void* oni_driver_ctx

     A handle to a driver translator context.
 Each driver creates its own context storing all state variables required for its functionality.
 This common type is used to interchange this context between the common API, which does not needed to know its contents, and the driver translator implementation.

 .. _onidriver_h_functions:

 Functions
 ------------------------
 All driver translators must implement these functions.
 They are called internally by the public interface decribed in :ref:`oni.h` and perform direct hardware access as needed.

 .. alias::  oni_driver_create_ctx
             oni_driver_destroy_ctx